 Public participation and community consultation has been taken up as an integral part of environmental assessment process of the project.
-D&SC conducted consultation meeting on 14 March, 2022 with the presence of Upazila officials, local communities, local drivers' community, local elected representatives, and some other stakeholders, that are exposed in the following Table 2.1.1 as well as refer to Figure 2.1.1, and Public Consultation Participants' List is attached in Appendix-4 and sub-project pictorial overview is attached in Appendix-6.
+D&SC conducted 2 nos. consultation meeting on 22 September, 2022 with the presence of Upazila officials, local communities, local drivers' community, local elected representatives, and some other stakeholders, that are exposed in the following Table 2.1.1 as well as refer to Figure 2.1.1, and Public Consultation Participants' List is attached in Appendix-4 and sub-project pictorial overview is attached in Appendix-5.
 Moreover, religious leaders, businessmen, teachers, students, local individuals of different groups and ages, official from local GO & NGOs, local service providers, among other stakeholders, were participated in those consultation events.
 A questionnaire was kept ready and responses were elicited.
-During these consultations, the communities were explained about the project, key interventions, benefits of the proposed components, associated social and environmental aspects, and project Grievance Redress Mechanism (GRM).
+During these consultations, the communities were explained about the project, key interventions, benefits of the proposed components, associated social and environmental aspects, and possible mitigation measure and project Grievance Redress Mechanism (GRM).